cloudberrydb/cloudberrydb-site/docs/start-and-stop-cbdb-database.md

 title: Start and Stop Cloudberry Database
 ---

-# Start and Stop Cloudberry Database
+# Start and Stop Cloudberry Database（基本验证 by @TomShawn）

 In a Cloudberry Database DBMS, the database server instances (the coordinator and all segments) are started or stopped across all of the hosts in the system in such a way that they can work together as a unified DBMS.